 In the summer, the thermometer, as a rule, shows + 25º-30ºС (77F-86F,) and in the winter + 15°С (60F.)
 In the mountainous region of Picos de Europa, which lies at an altitude of more than 2,500 meters, the alpine climate reigns throughout the year.
 There you can see how the mountain peaks are always covered with snow.

 Northern Spain is a unique place.
 It has an incredibly beautiful coast, where cliffs alternate with long beaches with clean fine sand, and snow-capped mountain peaks rise above coniferous and eucalyptus forests.
 The local population is affable and I can not call their rhythm of life anything other than leisurely.
-All this may well be the reason for visiting, buying a home here or even moving to this region as a permanent resident.
+All this may well be the reason for visiting, buying a home here or even moving to this region.

 Northern Spain Beaches Are Simply Mind-Blowing And Warm To Swim

 To be honest, I underestimated the beauty of the North coast of Spain.
 I expected it to be dramatic and impressive but had no clue it would be that spellbinding.
 Every time Mark and I go to visit a new coastal city or town we follow the rule of stopping at the local beach, walking around it for a bit, taking a few pictures, and looking at waves crashing on the shore.

 And every beach we visited so far (and I have to tell we’ve already been to a few dozen of them) looked so different from a previous and next one.
 Some beaches are wide with calm and sheltered waters perfect for swimming while others are narrow nestled between rocky coastal formations.
 There are beaches with white or bright yellow sand and those with shells and pebbles.
 It doesn’t matter what type of beach along the North coast we go to.
 Every single one of them captivates us so much that we are ready to run in the water despite the fact that it is early spring.

 You know what’s interesting though.
 The ocean water along the Northern coast of Spain is not that cold that you may think.